 Patagonia sues AB InBev for trying to confuse consumers as to who’s behind its new beer called . . .
-“Patagonia”
+Patagonia

 Patagonia has filed a complaint in U.S. district court against AB InBev over a new brand the global beer giant has introduced recently in Colorado called Patagonia Brewing Company.
 The logo for the beer features the word “Patagonia” backed by a silhouette of a mountain range.

-In the filing, obtained by Fast Company, Patagonia asserts that “In launching its Patagonia beer, AB deliberately has attempted to take advantage of the tremendous goodwill that Patagonia, Inc. and Patagonia Provisions, Inc. (together, “Patagonia” or “Plaintiffs”) have cultivated in their brand, and the hard-earned reputation that Patagonia, Inc. has built over the last forty years as a company dedicated to environmental conservation.
+In the filing, obtained by Fast Company, Patagonia asserts that, “In launching its Patagonia beer, AB deliberately has attempted to take advantage of the tremendous goodwill that Patagonia, Inc. and Patagonia Provisions, Inc. (together, ‘Patagonia’ or ‘Plaintiffs’) have cultivated in their brand, and the hard-earned reputation that Patagonia, Inc. has built over the last 40 years as a company dedicated to environmental conservation.
 AB has gone as far as creating a logo that is strikingly similar to Patagonia’s famous mountain silhouette logo that has appeared continuously for decades on millions of products.”

+Hey Clarksville!
+Meet us at Mike's for tasting Tuesday!
+We are sampling Bohemian Pilsner from Patagonia Brewing Company this afternoon from 5-6pm! pic.twitter.com/li4DCqYKUO

-Beyond the logo and the name, the complaint lays out that the brewer took things a step further in marketing its new beer, when it set up pop-up beer booths at ski resorts.
-The booths, made of reclaimed wood, are where AB “has dressed its sales people in down jackets and given out beanies, t-shirts, and scarves bearing AB’s ‘Patagonia’ logo–all products that Patagonia sells, including in its stores in the very towns where AB has launched its beer.
+Beyond the logo and the name, the complaint lays out that the brewer took things a step further in marketing its new beer when it set up pop-up beer booths at ski resorts.
+The booths, made of reclaimed wood, are where AB “has dressed its salespeople in down jackets and given out beanies, T-shirts, and scarves bearing AB’s ‘Patagonia’ logo–all products that Patagonia sells, including in its stores in the very towns where AB has launched its beer.
 In short, AB has done everything possible to make it appear as though this ‘Patagonia’ beer is sold by Patagonia.”

 AB InBev has also tied the beer to environmental conservation–a cause Patagonia has loudly supported for decades–by claiming that it will plant a tree for every case of beer it sold.